Hurra, hurra, die Schule brennt: Year-end charts

-90 Remix
+1990 Remix

-Busted cover
+Busted version

-In 2003, the song was covered by English pop punk band Busted, who released it as a single in Continental Europe as an alternative to the British and Irish only release "Sleeping with the Light On".
+In 2003, the song was covered by English pop punk band Busted, who released it as a single in continental Europe as an alternative to the British and Irish-only release "Sleeping with the Light On".
 It was included on the German edition of their debut album, Busted.
 The Busted version rewrites the verses in English, but keeps the chorus in German.
 The song was only ever intended for release in Germany, Austria and Switzerland, but its video and the track subsequently appeared as B-sides to the CD2 and cassette releases of "Crashed the Wedding" respectively, after fans demanded it be released in the United Kingdom.
-The song has since been released in the UK as a download.
+The song has since been released in the UK as a digital download.